dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-14-56-39.png)

-As it's highlited strlen will coun the size of the next chunk as part of the string generating a 1 byte overflow if we edit a "filled" chunk
+As it's highlighted strlen will count the size of the next chunk as part of the string generating a 1 byte overflow if we edit a "filled" chunk

 With this into consideration we need to leverage an exploit that will abuse this 1 byte overflow bug to first leak a libc address and then gain arbitrary write to write to get code execution

-#### Leak
+**Leak**

 To generate a leak and basically to exploit the binary we will create a "fake" chunk that will overlap allocated chunks this is known as Overlkaping chunks https://heap-exploitation.dhavalkapil.com/attacks/shrinking_free_chunks.
 This can be trigger by creatign a situation where backwards concolidation https://sourceware.org/git/?p=glibc.git;a=commit;h=17f487b7afa7cd6c316040f3e6c86dc96b2eec30 will be executed generating this chunk.
-A good example on how to exploit this in a very similar way can be found on this excelent post by great pwner f4d3 here https://f4d3.io/hacktivitycon-pwn/
+A good example on how to exploit this in a very similar way can be found on this excellent post by great pwner f4d3 here https://f4d3.io/hacktivitycon-pwn/

 To continue with the plan lets first create a heap layout that help us to achieve our goal